 The following adjustments to match operations will be in place for the duration of the Covid-19 emergency:

-Mask use will be strongly suggested and highly encouraged in the pits.
+Mask use is optional.
 Shooters MUST bring their own masks.
 Mask use is not required on the firing line.

 The biggest challenge for new shooters is getting started.
 First Shots makes getting started in shooting very easy — and, best of all, it’s free.

 An educational introduction to the safe and recreational use of firearms